 What to Look for in the A/D Line

-The advance-decline line is used to confirm the strength of a current trend and the likelihood that the trend will reverse.
-This indicator shows what the direction of the market looks like depending on stock participation.
+The advance-decline line confirms the strength of a current trend and the likelihood that it will reverse.
+This indicator shows the direction of the market depending on stock participation.

 Bearish divergence